Medicine, Nursing and Health Sciences

-The School of Nursing offers five programs leading to a Master of Science in Nursing: Operational Leadership, RN to MSN Completion, Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner and Family Nurse Practitioner.
+The School of Nursing offers five programs leading to a Master of Science in Nursing: Operational Leadership, Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Family Nurse Practitioner and Psychiatric Mental Health Nurse Practitioner.
 In addition, those completing one of the nurse practitioner programs have the option to continue to the DNP degree immediately or up to two years after MSN conferral without reapplying.
-A Post-Master's Certificate is also offered for the Adult-Gerontology Acute Care Nurse Practitioner.

-A doctoral-level graduate program preparing nurse anesthetists is available for post-bachelor’s degree nurses.
-The school offers three doctoral-level post-master’s programs.
+The school offers two doctoral-level post-master’s programs.
 For more information about these offerings, please see the Graduate Studies section of the catalog.